 - communicating and sharing ideas with other architects and architectural technicians

 What do I need to do to become an architect?

 To become an architect, you will need to complete a five year architecture degree which is recognised by the Architects Registration Board (ARB).
-You will also need two years of professional experience as a trainee architect or architect’s assistant.

 To take a recognised degree you will need: five GCSEs A*- C including English, maths and science and three A levels.
 Some universities prefer a maths or a science subject.
 Many also require a portfolio of work, so an art & design based A level can be helpful.
 Entry requirements vary so check carefully with the the Architects Registration Board.

 Other level 3 courses (e.g. science or engineering) may be acceptable for entry to a recognised degree at some universities – check with them direct.

 - an apprenticeship

 - a degree recognised by the Architects Registration Board (ARB)

 - another 2 years' full-time university course like BArch, Diploma, MArch